kuzzleio/documentation-old/src/api-documentation/controller-realtime/join.md

 <blockquote class="json">
 <p>
-**Due to the synchronous nature of the HTTP protocol, real-time messaging is not supported.**
+<b>Due to the synchronous nature of the HTTP protocol, real-time messaging is not supported.</b>
 </p>
 </blockquote>